Maria Luisa Azzini beside her London nightscape painting in her studio

 Maria Luisa needs a paper that can hold the saturation of her acrylic originals without flattening them — somewhere bold colour can sing on the page, but with the matt warmth of a true fine art surface.

 Her chosen paper is Redcliffe Watercolour: our own house-brand 210gsm matt-textured stock, made by the fourdrinier process from acid- and lignin-free alpha cellulose.
 An archival-quality professional fine art inkjet paper, but at a price that lets a long-running practice stay sustainable.
-Maria Luisa has been printing with us for years, and her Sunday market customers go home with prints that look as alive as the originals on the easel.
+The surface gives her something else, too: it lets her work back into each print by hand, adding extra detail in her four signature acrylic colours.
+So no two are quite the same — every one is a hand-finished giclée, unique and one of a kind.
+Maria Luisa has been printing with us for years, and her Sunday customers go home with prints that look as alive as the originals on the easel.

 Maria Luisa’s chosen paper